 Ideally, this should be a rod with a stiff blank and a more sensitive, highly distinct tip action.
 As you won’t cast out the biggest or heaviest of softbaits, a casting weight of 10-40g is optimal.

 Such a rod will enable you to feel every little tug or bite on the other end of your line and give you the perfect bait presentation.

-The Daiwa Prorex is such a spinning rod and one of my personal favorites for lighter spin fishing for zander och perch.
-Take a closer look at this great rod on Amazon.
+The Daiwa Prorex is such a spinning rod and one of my personal favourites for lighter spin fishing for zander och perch.
+Take a closer look at this great rod on Amazon here.

 Naturally, ledgering for zander means fishing a) on the bottom and b) in a more passive manner.
 Personally, I’d prefer this method for an entire night session, as spin fishing all night long will just tire you out.

 On the contrary, a ledger setup allows you to rest comfortably behind your rod, or rods, as this passive way of bottom fishing lets you use more than one rod without any problem.